aimms/how-to/Articles/531/531-working-with-wonderful-webui-widgets.rst

 Hopefully, the Gantt page will help you in replanning existing orders.

 The Gantt Chart page contains a Gantt Chart and a table.
+The jobs that are scheduled by the optimization algorithm have a black border.
+The jobs that can be dragged to a suited position by a human scheduler have a blue border.

 #.  **Page actions**: in the lower right there is a menu containing two page actions: